yabincui/ssh_wrapper/design.md

   non-terminal.

 1. Use cmd.Cmd.
+   show correct prompt. (done)
+   show proper complete path.
 2. Add help cmd.
 3. Add recv cmd.
 4. Support sending directories.
 5. Support recving directories.
 6. Add a test script for all file passing cases.

+How to support vi through ssh.
+1. Too hard to support native vi.
+But we can copy the file to local, and open it using visual studio code, gvim, or vi, and send the file back to remote after editing.

 SshSyncer: monitor file systems change and sync between local and server